microsoft/code-with-engineering-playbook/docs/source-control/component-versioning.md

 ## Semantic Versioning within a Monorepo

-A monorepo, short for "monolithic repository," is a software development practice where multiple related projects, components, or modules are stored within a single version-controlled repository as opposed to maintaining them in separate repositories.
+A monorepo, short for "monolithic repository", is a software development practice where multiple related projects, components, or modules are stored within a single version-controlled repository as opposed to maintaining them in separate repositories.

 <img src="./assets/monorepo.png" alt="drawing" width="150"/>